leojang2003/leojang2003.github.io/_posts/2019-07-26-you-don't-know-js-chapter-1-compiler-theory.markdown

 <h3>0670</h3>
 <main>
 <div>

-{% highlight html %}
+>In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps before it is >executed,
-In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps before it is executed, roughly called "compilation":
+>roughly called "compilation":
 傳統上編譯語言執行前會經過三個步驟。

 Tokenizing/Lexing: breaking up a string of characters into meaningful (to the language) chunks, called tokens.
 For instance, consider the program: var a = 2;.
 This program would likely be broken up into the following tokens: var, a, =, 2, and ;.